stardoom4/apero/content/garden/_index.md

 # for list-sidebar layout
 sidebar:
-  title: This is My digital Garden or a Personal Wiki.
+  title: "This is My digital Garden or a Personal Wiki."
-  description: | Notes on many things.
+  description: ,Notes on many topics.

     Check out the _index.md file in the /blog folder to edit this content.